||Explore and research careers in health care, to determine if you would like to pursue a career as a Medical Doctor. We have a resource list of many

-To learn more about the medical school admissions process, you may like to attend one of our
+To learn general information about the medical school admissions process, you may like to attend one of our

 general information sessions for prospective MD Program applicants, which are offered several times a year.

 premedical course requirements through a college or university before matriculating and preferably before applying to medical school.
-Community college coursework is accepted.
+Community college and online coursework is accepted.
 Institutions should be accredited by a

 ||Research the medical schools you would like to apply to and recognize that each school may have different admission requirements.
 We recommend applying to several schools.|